-Everest is dedicated to the provision of an interactive learning environment created to support the professional career development of our students.
-The school was established to provide quality education and training designed to meet the needs of both students and employers.
-The school serves a diverse student population focusing on adults seeking to acquire the education and skills necessary to enter their chosen career field.
-To achieve this, the school is committed to excellence in the following areas:
+Everest Institute is dedicated to the provision of a personalized teaching and learning environment designed to support the personal and professional career development of qualified undergraduate students.
+The institution was founded to provide to its community quality education and training designed to meet the needs of both students and employers.
+The institution is designed to serve a diverse student population focusing on adults and recent high school graduates seeking to acquire the education and skills necessary to enter their chosen career field.
+To achieve this, the institution is committed to:

-- The utilization of effective technology and teaching methods - The presentation of relevant career focused educational programs - Ongoing collaboration with business, employers and professional associations in the design, delivery and evaluation of effective programs - The provision of career development support services to students and graduates which assists them in securing employment in their chosen field
+- The utilization of modern technology and teaching methods (including distance education and externships where appropriate); - The provision of innovative educational programs; - Ongoing cooperation with business, industry, government, local communities, and other educational institutions in the design, delivery, and evaluation of effective and dynamic curricula; and - The provision of career development support services to students and alumni.